ivy-net/ivynet-docs/docs/client/QuickstartGuide.md

 ### Start your AVS

-`ivynet avs start`
+`ivynet avs start` or `ivynet avs start --avs <AVS> --chain <CHAIN>`

-This will direct the daemon to boot up the previously selected AVS node.
+This will direct the daemon to boot up the previously selected AVS node, or bypass the select step to boot up immediately.

 ### Opt In